 This article will point out where you’re going wrong and what you should be doing to fix it.
-It’s not easy taking consistently good photos, but once you’ve gotten the hang of it, it becomes incredibly rewarding.
+It’s not easy taking consistently good photos but once you get the hang of it, it becomes incredibly rewarding.

 1 – Bad Lighting

 All too often, photos are taken on compact cameras and digital SLRs in inadequate lighting conditions.

 Lighting is key to taking a good photo.
 I know it sounds obvious but a photo really is only a collection of light; this has to be good.